Faculty and Professional Staff Handbook SUNY-ESF

 This section of the College Catalog describes college-wide academic policies, undergraduate academic policies and graduate academic policies.

-Each fall the Provost and Vice President for Academic Affairs sends an Administrative Update that outlines the academic staff annual reporting and evaluation procedures including promotion, reappointment, and continuing appointment (i.e., tenure).
+Each fall the Provost and Executive Vice President sends an Administrative Update that outlines the academic staff annual reporting and evaluation procedures including promotion, reappointment, and continuing appointment (i.e., tenure).

-Course and Curriculum Development: This page gives definitions of course and curriculum-related terminology and the process used by Faculty Governance to affect changes in courses and curriculum.
+Course and Curriculum Development: This page gives definitions of course and curriculum-related terminology and the process used by Academic Governance to affect changes in courses and curriculum.

 International Students: This site provides information for non-US citizens as they make plans to travel to the US, to obtain necessary visa paperwork, and to acclimate to Syracuse.
 The page links to the Slutzker Center for International Services (SU) and protocol necessary to obtain authorization for practical training.